Anuj3366/Password-Management-System/README.md

 - Enter the website's URL.
 - Enter the username.
 - The system will generate a strong password and display it.
-- Users can choose to save the generated password or not.

 ## Security

 - Passwords are stored in a file (`passwords.xls`) on your local machine.
-- Passwords are case-sensitive.
+- Passwords, URLs, and usernames are case-sensitive.
 - The system checks for password strength and ensures uniqueness.

 ## License